 Background?
 I’ve travelled the world as a television and radio journalist, managing news teams and presenting, reporting and producing TV programmes and documentaries for the CBC, BBC, SBC (Swiss), Reuters and Euronews.

-I’ve also hosted and produced current affairs, lifestyle, music and talk radio shows in Switzerland and my native Canada.
+I’ve hosted and produced current affairs, lifestyle, music and talk radio shows in Switzerland and my native Canada.
 There have been hundreds of memorable interviews with exceptional folk who seldom have a media megaphone.
 And hundreds more with academics, politicians, authors, activists and entertainers.
-Big names include former Canadian PMs Pierre Trudeau, Brian Mulroney and John Turner, former Israeli PM Yitzhak Shamir, South African Archbishop Desmond Tutu and musical greats Ella Fitzgerald, Frank and Nancy Sinatra, Dizzy Gillespie, Ravi Shankar and Tony Bennett.
+Big names include former Canadian PM Pierre Trudeau, former Israeli PM Yitzhak Shamir, South African Archbishop Desmond Tutu and musical greats Ella Fitzgerald, Frank and Nancy Sinatra, Dizzy Gillespie, Ravi Shankar and Tony Bennett.

-In recent years, from bases in London and Cape Town, I’ve run a busy communications consultancy, creating multimedia content and teaching media production and presentation skills to corporate clients, government agencies, NGOs and university students.
+In recent years, from bases in London and Cape Town, I’ve run a communications consultancy, creating multimedia content and teaching communications and presentation skills to corporate clients, government agencies, NGOs and university students.